We earn a commission for products purchased through some links in this article.

 If you’re suffering from heartburn, particularly at night time, then doctors will often recommend sleeping on a pile of pillows.
 The problem with this is it’s not always as comfortable as it sounds and can result in back or neck ache.
 So instead of pillows, try putting bricks under the base of your bed to elevate it.
 Another tip is to make sure you eat your evening meal early and don’t take too many fluids before you go to bed.
 Foods known to exacerbate heartburn are peppermint, spicy foods, caffeine and chocolate.

 Are you up and down to the loo half the night?
 Is heartburn separating you from a good night’s sleep?
 Or maybe junior’s little foot is jabbing you in the ribs and make peaceful slumber hard to come by?
 Well, while it may be cold comfort, you are certainly not alone.
 Sleep deprivation is a common complaint in the third trimester.
-In fact studies suggest that 30% of pregnant women have broken sleep during the third trimester with 98% of them experiencing multiple night time awakenings.
+In fact studies suggest that 30 per cent of pregnant women have broken sleep during the third trimester with 98 per cent of them experiencing multiple night time awakenings.

 30 weeks pregnant: Fetal development

 Your baby will now measure about 39cm long and weigh about 2lbs 8oz.
 They are strong and active and you may find they are at their most lively at night time.
 Their wrinkly skin is getting smoother and the white, greasy vernix and the soft, protective coat of furry lanugo will start to disappear.
 Muscles, brain and lungs continue to mature and their skeleton is hardening.
-They’re also doing some impressive peeing practice in your womb – around a pint a day, which your own kidneys recycle – in preparation for wetting around 2,400 nappies in their first two years!
+They’re also doing some impressive peeing practice in your womb – around a pint a day, which your own kidneys recycle!

 30 weeks pregnant: The changes you should make